 Ph (608) 567-4465, Extension 108

 Kelly Costigan, LPC, received her Master’s Degree in Rehabilitation Psychology from the University of Wisconsin-Madison.
 Her background encompasses rehabilitation counseling in the Dane county community and working with the University of Wisconsin-Madison as a professional and varsity student-athlete.
 She is skilled in building rapport with clients and using a strength-based style that incorporates trauma informed care practices.
 Kelly works from a humanistic, interpersonal process approach, utilizing Motivational Interviewing, and Experiential Therapy (i.e. therapeutic activities, art, music) techniques.
 She sees adults, including university students and student-athletes, who would like assistance with learning coping strategies for life transitions, stress, anxiety, depression, work, search for meaning, chronic illness and pain, abuse, grief, trauma, and happiness.

 Kelly is creative and passionate about helping others work towards wellness in various aspects of their lives.
 She encourages a “Growth Mindset,” meaning over time people can view challenges as opportunities for growth and building resilience.
 Kelly infuses sport psychology practices to counsel with others in reaching their goals and full potential.

 Ph (608) 567-4465, Extension 111

-Erin De Vos, LPC, works with people to successfully meet life's challenges, navigate change, and develop practice to grow into their best selves as individuals or families.
-She has worked in the field of counseling for more than 15 years and has experience working with children, teens, adults and families from all walks of life.
+Erin De Vos, LPC, works with people to successfully meet life's challenges, navigate change, and develop a practice to grow into their best selves as individuals or families.
+She has worked in the field of counseling for more than 15 years and has experience working with children, teens, adults, and families from all walks of life.

 Erin specializes in working with those who have experienced trauma, as well as clients who may experience and struggle with depression, anxiety, relationship problems, life transitions, stress, and loss.
 She uses a variety of treatment modalities to support change and will work in collaboration with the individual or family to find the best fit.
 She uses therapies such as EMDR (Eye Movement Desensitization and Reprocessing) and Trauma-Focused Cognitive Behavioral Therapy.
 She also uses traditional talk therapy, CBT, somatic body-based work, mindfulness, and play therapy.